GioF71/mpd-compiler-docker/README.md

 # mpd-compiler-docker

-Builds mpd from source code.
+Builds mpd from source code, specifically [this fork of MPD](https://github.com/gioF71/MPD).
 Can be used as base for other container images.

 ## Reference